alalkamys/code-migration-assistant/README.md

 `Code Migration Assistant` addresses this challenge by automating the process of code migration at scale.
 By providing a centralized solution for managing and executing replacements across multiple repositories, it streamlines the code migration workflow, reduces manual effort, and ensures consistency and accuracy across the entire codebase. `Code Migration Assistant` not only automates and enforces the process of replacing patterns across repositories but also standardizes branching, commit messages, and pull requests.
 By doing this, it promotes best practices and enhances collaboration among team members.
 This ensures that code changes are well-documented, easily reviewable, and seamlessly integrated into the development workflow.

 With `Code Migration Assistant`, developers and DevOps teams can efficiently manage code changes, implement updates, and ensure that all repositories are synchronized with the latest requirements or standards.
 Whether it's updating URLs, replacing sensitive information, or standardizing variable names, `Code Migration Assistant` simplifies the process and empowers teams to focus on higher-value tasks.

+## Requriements

+- [Git:][git] `Code Migration Assistant` relies on Git for cloning and interacting with repositories.
+Make sure Git is installed on your system and configured properly.
+- Access to Target Repositories: Ensure that you have appropriate access permissions to clone and modify the target repositories specified in the configuration file (`config.json`).
+- Environment Variables: Set up the required environment variables such as `AZURE_DEVOPS_PAT`, `GITHUB_TOKEN` and `GITHUB_ENTERPRISE_TOKEN` with the appropriate access permissions to authenticate with the respective SCM providers and raise pull requests.

 ## Getting Started